syncfusion-content/xamarin-docs/Xamarin/Masked-Entry/show-password-character.md

 ![Delay password character](SfMaskedEditImages/Passworddelayfeature.gif)

-N> The default value of the EnablePasswordDelay property is false.
+> **Note:** The default value for the `EnablePasswordDelay` property is `false`.

 ## Password Delay Duration

-When “PasswordDelay” is enabled, you can handle the duration of the displaying typed character using the [`PasswordDelayDuration`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.MaskedEdit.SfMaskedEdit.html#Syncfusion_XForms_MaskedEdit_SfMaskedEdit_PasswordDelayDuration) property.
+When "PasswordDelay" is enabled, you can control the duration that the typed character is visible by using the [`PasswordDelayDuration`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.MaskedEdit.SfMaskedEdit.html#Syncfusion_XForms_MaskedEdit_SfMaskedEdit_PasswordDelayDuration) property.

 {% tabs %}
 {% highlight xaml %}